What if I need more support?

 You may still find that you need to talk through difficulties you are experiencing and receive assistance to consider support options that might already exist.
 Or you may need more help and professional advice on how to access support in the community or issues such as how to get about the house safely or to keep yourself active.

-We would recommend you complete our Help and support for you form in the first instance to see if the personalised advice and information you receive helps you.
+We would recommend you complete our Information and advice for you form in the first instance to see if the personalised advice and information you receive helps you.

 If more support is needed, we will work with you in a timely way and support you to make your own decisions about short-term support to help you maintain or restore your independence.